Diffusion Limits for Measure-Valued Queueing Models, With Application to General Random Order of Service Queues: Path to a Diffusion Approximation

 The core idea of our methodology originates from a simple yet powerful observation: in many queueing models, randomness enters the system only through events occurring at the jump times of time-changed renewal processes.
-This toy example informally illustrates how such structure can be exploited to develop fluid and diffusion approximations via martingale decompositions, starting from the outline provided in \S\ref{outlineofmethod}.
+We illustrate this now.
+Let $X(\cdot)$ denote the state descriptor of a given queueing model, and let $E_l(g_l(\cdot))$, for $l = 1,2,\dots,N$, denote time-changed renewal processes driving the system (e.g., arrival processes, service processes, etc.).
+Let $\{\tau_i^l\}_{i\geq 1}$ be the jump times of $E_l(g_l(\cdot))$, and let $\{x_i^l\}$ be an i.i.d.\ sequence of random variables representing information received at each jump time (e.g., $x_i^l$ could be the $i$th service time for some class of jobs).

+At time $\tau_i^l$, the system updates via a measurable function $f_l$ of the time, $\tau_i^l,$ the state of the system just before that time, $X(\tau_i^l-)$, and the new information received at that time, $x_i^l$:

+The cumulative change that occurs at jump times of the process $E_l(g_l(\cdot))$ up to time $t$ is: